joanapinto/ai-lab/focus-companion/README.md

 - **Data export** functionality for personal analysis
 - **🧠 Intelligent Assistant** with personalized insights and recommendations
 - **🎯 Smart Recommendations** based on your patterns and preferences
+- **🤖 AI-Powered Greetings** with OpenAI integration for personalized responses
+- **🔐 Persistent Authentication** with "Remember me" functionality
+- **📊 Usage Tracking** with real-time AI usage statistics
+- **💬 Integrated Feedback System** for beta testing and improvements

 ## 🚀 Quick Start